gmavrom/gmavrom.github.io/about-me/index.md

 My search brought me to Zurich, Switzerland and to the [Chair of Building Physics][] of [ETH Zurich][] in the summer of 2013.
 In Zurich, over the next 3.5 years, I investigated the topic of optimal distributed energy system design under uncertainty, supervised by [Prof. Dr. Jan Carmeliet][] and [Dr. Kristina Orehounig][].
 It was a long and winding road, but in 2017, I was awarded the title of Doctor of Sciences of ETH Zurich.

 Currently, I am a postdoctoral researcher at the Chair at ETH Zurich performing research on a variety of topics related to Building and Urban Energy Systems.
-If you want to learn more about my research interests, activities and outcomes, you can visit ["My research"][] page on this website or have a look at my detailed [curriculum vitae].
+If you want to learn more about my research interests, activities and outcomes, you can visit [My research][] page on this website or even have a look at my detailed [Curriculum Vitae][].

 [Kilkis, Greece]: https://en.wikipedia.org/wiki/Kilkis
 [Aristotle University of Thessaloniki]: http://www.auth.gr/